be9904/be9904.github.io/_posts/2023-08-12-triplanar-mapping.md

 tags: [Unity, Shader Graph, Computer Graphics]
 ---

-This post is based on the Unity tutorial [Simulating Wind in URP (Shader Graph Tutorial)](https://youtu.be/ZsoqrHHtg4I) and uses the Boat Attack project by Unity Technologies.
+This post is based on the Unity tutorial [Triplanar Effect in Unity URP (Shader Graph Tutorial)](https://youtu.be/eZqd68YaY2U) and uses the Boat Attack project by Unity Technologies.
 Check out [this post](https://be9904.github.io/cloning-a-project/) to setup the project.

 ## Sampling Albedo